Key Takeaways

 What Is an Early Retirement Buyout?

-An early retirement buyout is a benefits package companies offer to employees when they need to downsize or scale back their workforce and payroll obligations.
-These packages are generally offered to workers nearing retirement, or to experienced and long-time employees who have higher salaries and compensation.
+An early retirement buyout is a benefits package a company offers when it wants to reduce its workforce and payroll costs.
+These packages are often offered to employees nearing retirement or to long-term workers with higher salaries.

-An early retirement package may encompass several different types of benefits, including severance pay, medical coverage and bridging:
+An early retirement package may encompass several different types of benefits, including severance pay, medical coverage and bridging benefits.

-- Severance pay: Severance pay is typically based on your salary and years of service at your company.
-Those with the longest tenure may get a more generous severance payout.
-You may receive severance in the form of a lump sum or spread out in installment payments over a number of years.
+Severance pay is usually based on your salary and years of service.
+Employees with longer tenure may receive larger payouts.
+You may receive severance as a lump sum or installment payments over several years.

-Determine whether early retirement is right for your finances and long-term goals.
+Determine whether early retirement supports your long-term goals.
 Start Your Free Plan

 How to Evaluate Early Retirement Options